One-stop shop: Public administration

 In many cases, one-stop shops enhance citizen access by making it easier for people to obtain similar or related services that may not be perfectly aligned in focus or in governmental approach, but may frequently be used together.
 For instance, in Norway, municipalities are responsible for delivering welfare benefits while the national government handles pensions and unemployment benefits.
 Rather than force unemployed persons to visit two different offices in different buildings operated by different government entities to secure the full range of their entitlements, the one-stop shop enables them to save time and effort.

+In Portugal the government operates a network of one-stop shops called Citizen's Shop (Loja de Cidadão) which began operating in 1999.
+The Citizen's Shops offer variety of services such as issuing of identity cards and passports, criminal records, tax and healthcare related tasks.
+A complementary but albeit somehow different service is the Citizen's Space (Espaço de Cidadão) which mainly offers help in granting access to various electronic governmental services.

 The concept is not without friction.
 In one-stop locations that combine services from different government levels, higher level government tiers can threaten lower tiers' ability to operate independently and make decisions separate from the higher entity with which they share space and information for the sake of citizen convenience.

 São Paulo's experience with Poupatempo was not uniformly positive.
 Although the service and its number of locations grew rapidly due to its popularity with citizens, a certain degradation in the social quality of some services has been noted.
 For instance, the administration of medical exams when obtaining or renewing a driver's license, which was one of the more cumbersome aspects of licensure before Poupatempo's consolidation, has shown decreasing levels of quality over time.

 Stephen Goldsmith, a former mayor of Indianapolis, Indiana, has advocated for governments moving beyond one-stop shops with "no-stop shops."
 Rather than centralize services, a no-stop shop would instead centralize data about citizens, allowing governments to provide service proactively based upon what they would expect individual citizens and households to need.
 This model enhances e-government by diminishing or eliminating the need for citizens to seek government services, instead bringing those services to them when they are most likely to require specific things.